MarkRedeman/Imgur-Laravel/README.md

 ## Description
-A Laravel 5 Package for using the Imgur api.
+A Laravel (4 / 5) Package for using the Imgur api.
 Internally we use [adyg/php-imgur-api-client](https://github.com/Adyg/php-imgur-api-client).
 The package provides a service provider, some configuration and a facade, such that you should be able to get started with writing your app immediately.

 Note: this package isn't officially stable yet.
-There are still some minor issues that need to be solved such as Laravel 4 support.

 ## Getting started